Ukrainian Soviet Socialist Republic: Downfall of the Communist regime

-A referendum on independence was held on 1 December 1991.
+A referendum on independence was held in Ukraine on 1 December 1991.
 92.3% of voters voted for independence nationwide.
 The referendum carried in the majority of all oblasts, including Crimea where 54% voted for independence, and those in Eastern Ukraine where more than 80% voted for independence.
 In the 1991 Ukrainian presidential election held on the same day as the independence referendum, 62 percent of voters voted for Verkhovna Rada chairman Leonid Kravchuk, who had been vested with presidential powers since the Supreme Soviet's declaration of independence.
 Kravchuk and the other presidential candidates all supported independence and campaigned for a “yes” vote in the independence referendum.

 For most of the Soviet Union's existence, Ukraine had been second only to Russia in economic and political power, and its secession ended any realistic chance of the Soviet Union staying together even on a limited scale.
 8 December 1991, Kravchuk joined his Russian and Belarusian counterparts in signing the Belovezh Accords, which declared that the Soviet Union had effectively ceased to exist and founded the Commonwealth of Independent States as a quasi-replacement.
 On 21 December 1991, all the former Soviet republics (except Estonia, Georgia, Lithuania and Latvia) signed the Alma-Ata Protocol which reiterated that the Soviet Union had functionally ceased to exist and formally established the CIS.
 The Soviet Union formally dissolved on 26 December 1991.